uutils/uutils.github.io/content/playground.md

 - `help` — list available commands and examples
 - `clear` — clear the terminal screen

-Some commands are not yet available in the WASM build because they depend on platform-specific syscalls not fully supported by WebAssembly/WASI.<br />
+Some commands (ex: `chcon`, `runcon`, etc) are not yet available in the WASM build because they depend on platform-specific syscalls not fully supported by WebAssembly/WASI yet.<br />
-`chcon` and `runcon` are excluded as they require SELinux, which is not relevant in a browser environment.<br />

 We are actively working on adding more commands as we improve WASI compatibility in uutils coreutils.